 I have been using banks to send payments.
 How is Bill.com different?

 - Bill.com lets you manage all your payments in one place with a streamlined workflow

-- The fee for International Payments in USD is just $9.99 with Bill.com, while the average wire transfer fee charged by banks is $38†
+- The fee for international payments in USD is lower with Bill.com, compared to the average wire transfer fee charged by banks of $38†

 †Based on the average published outgoing international wire transfer fee charged by the top 10 US banks according to the FDIC, for payments in local supported currencies.
 This fee excludes currency conversion rates.

 What is the difference between ACH and wire payments?

 - An automated clearing house (ACH) is an electronic funds-transfer run by the National Automated Clearing House Association (NACHA) to move funds from an account domiciled in a US-based financial institution to an account in another US-based financial institution.
 Wires, on the other hand, are another method where you could also send funds to an account outside the country of the payer.
 Bill.com uses wires to send funds to a beneficiary located outside the US.

 - Please refer to our current pricing page for details.

 - Send your request via an email ticket to Customer Support from within the Support Center

 Does Bill.com use third parties to execute international transactions and how are they selected?